7.4 Movements

 segment to convey rotation simultaneous to displacement.
 If these

-es, their bounding boxes are
+segments have different CLASSes, their bounding boxes are

 annotated as usual.
-If the CLASS
+If the CLASS is the same, the overlap

 in bounding boxes can make them meaningless.
 This is very common with

-crossed forearms configurations, or with X
+crossed forearms configurations, or with X-shaped

 movements.
 In these cases, straight segments are subdivided, and each